 Older clothes work fine for the home setting, where more stylish (and expensive) clothes are desired for school.
 It is far cheaper to make lunch at home than to buy a school lunch every day, and that money can add up to a significant amount that can be used for homeschool resources.
 There are no book fees to pay to a school so that money can also go into your homeschool fund.
 School fundraisers are avoided and the money spent on them goes in the pot as well.
 By the time you add up all of the school expenses that you have saved, you might be surprised to find that homeschooling isn't as expensive an alternative as you thought it would be!
 It is entirely possible to successfully homeschool without spending a fortune, and below are some great resources to add to your budget homeschooling toolbox.

-Don’t overlook our downloads on TheHomeSchoolMom.
-You won’t find these resources available for sale anywhere – we have created these quality workbooks and unit studies exclusively for our newsletter subscribers.
-From our financial workbooks for teens to our notebooking units for middle grades, you can’t buy these exclusive downloads, but we will give them to you when you subscribe to TheHomeSchoolMom newsletter.
+Don't overlook our subscriber exclusive resources on TheHomeSchoolMom.
+You won’t find these resources available for sale anywhere – we have created these quality workbooks and unit studies exclusively for our newsletter subscribers, who can access them at no cost.
+From our financial workbooks for teens to our notebooking units for middle grades, you can’t buy these exclusive resources, but we will give them to you when you subscribe to TheHomeSchoolMom newsletter.

 LibriVox is a great online source for free audio books.
-This means you and the kids can listen to lots of well known classic fiction, nonfiction, and children’s books — at no cost — right from your personal computer, smart phone, or tablet, by either streaming or downloading the audio files.
+This means you and the kids can listen to lots of well known classic fiction, nonfiction, and children's books -- at no cost -- right from your personal computer, smart phone, or tablet.
 The books available on LibriVox are books whose copyright has expired, meaning LibriVox volunteers can record them without violating copyright laws, and you can listen without paying a purchase price.
-Read More »

 Sites with Extensive Free Curricula